-$^{^{27}}$ That is, the regressors are dated as of year t, but employment growth was calculated over the ensuing three years.
+$^{^{28}}$ That is, the regressors are dated as of year t, but employment growth was calculated over the ensuing three years.
 Using 3-year rather than 1-year growth rates made the coefficients easier to interpret, as they were less subject to sampling error.
-However, results using 1-year rather than 3-year growth rates were qualitatively similar, albeit noisier.
+However, the results using 1-year rather than 3-year growth rates were qualitatively similar, albeit noisier.

-28See appendix Figures A.4, A.5, and A.6 for the full results from the employment-growth regressions.
+29See appendix Figures A.4, A.5, and A.6 for the full results from the employment-growth regressions.

-$^{^{29}}$ As in previous exhibits, the own-county coefficients are depicted by the solid line and the spatial-lag coefficients are shown by the dotted line.
+30As in previous exhibits, the own-county coefficients are depicted by the solid line and the spatial-lag coefficients are shown by the dotted line.

-30Here, the jump in aggregate share manufacturing (see Figure A.10 in CBP does matter, causing measurement error in both the right- and left-hand-side variables.
+31Here, the jump in aggregate share manufacturing (see Figure A.10) in CBP does matter, causing measurement error in both the right- and left-hand-side variables.
 We would expect measurement error in the 1995-1998, 1996-1999, and 1997-2000 growth rates to bias the coefficients towards zero, and these coefficients are substantially higher than those in the surrounding years.

-31Recall that we are using a second-order contiguity matrix, so the experiment requires not only that this total effect is negative for most years, it is substantially smaller than the own-county effect in the top left panel.
+The top right panel adds the own-county and neighboring-county effects together by showing the total effect32 of a one-standard-deviation increase in both types of shares.33 Although this total effect is negative for most years, it is substantially smaller than the own-county effect in the top left panel.